jumpinjackie/mapguide4j/README.md

  - MgWebSupport.dll
  - xerces-c_3_1mg.dll

-4. Copy MapGuideApi.jar into the lib directory of your clone
+4. Copy MapGuideApiEx.jar into the lib directory of your clone

 5. Start the play framework (play run) on the clone directory.
 You may need to set the PATH and JAVA_HOME environment variables to ensure you are using the correct Java SDK